jerfeson/slim4-skeleton/README.md

 * `resources`:  Views as well as your raw, un-compiled assets such as LESS, SASS, or JavaScript.
 * `storage`:    Log files, cache files...
 * `public`:     The public directory contains `index.php` file, assets such as images, JavaScript, and CSS
+* `teste`:      The directory contains all tests using in codeception
 * `vendor`:     Composer dependencies

 ### Console usage